-w = Water-cooled operation (Condenser Fan switch is in
+w = Water-cooled operation (water pressure switch is OPEN or Condenser Fan Switch is in WATER position) A = Alarm in last interval

-the WATER position)

-A = Alarm in last interval

 NOTE: All event flags that occurred during a log interval are displayed.

 6. Press ESC key to exit the Temp Log.